conpal LAN Crypt for macOS

 PolicyPath: Mount point to the policy file

-In the <string> section, enter the path to the mounted network share where the users’ policy files (.xml.bz2) are stored.
+section, enter the path to a mounted network share or local location where the users’ policy files (.xml.bz2) are stored.

 Example: